-In this paper, we propose to incorporate the path planning algorithms into the interface control loop to assist user navigation with direct manipulation (first-person view).
-Since the minimal frame rate for interactive 3D navigation is about 10fps (frame per second), it imposes a constraint on the acceptable time that one can spend on planning at each control cycle.
-This constraint will then limit the complexity of the planning problem for our system.
-Therefore, in this section we will describe the path-planning problem we consider with reasonable assumptions.
-We will also describe the randomized roadmap algorithm we adopt and explain why it is adequate for our application.
+In this paper, we propose a novel approach that incorporates efficient path-planning algorithms into the interface control loop to assist user navigation with direct manipulation (first-person view).
+The minimal frame rate (about 10fps, frame per second) for interactive 3D navigation imposes a constraint on the time that one can spend on planning in each control cycle.
+This constraint will then limit the complexity of the planning problem that we can consider in our system.
+In this section we will describe the path-planning problem under consideration and some reasonable assumptions we made in the system.
+We will also briefly describe the randomized roadmap algorithm we adopt and explain why it is adequate for our application.